-2.3.
-Changing the Lipid Composition of FLs: The Importance of the Neutral Lipids
+3.3.
+Changing the lipid composition of FLs: importance of the neutral lipids

-As shown above (Figure 2A), positively charged liposomes containing only a cationic lipid and an aromatic molecule, here a fluorescent dye, were able to fuse with the plasma membrane of mammalian cells.
+As was shown above (Figure 2A) positively charged liposomes containing only a cationic lipid and an aromatic molecule, here a fluorescent dye, were able to fuse with the plasma membrane of mammalian cells.
 The additional helper lipid was not mandatory.
 However, neutral lipids can stabilize the formed liposomes and reduce cell toxicity.
-Therefore, we also investigated the influence of neutral lipids on cellular uptake pathway and fusion efficiency.
+Therefore we also investigated the influence of neutral lipids on cellular uptake pathway and fusion efficiency.
 For this purpose, we tested neutral lipids with different head groups, phosphocholine (PC), phosphoethanolamine (PE), and ceramide, with varying chain length from C14 to C22, as well as with saturated or unsaturated acyl chains (see Table 2).